Skip to main content

 └── pages

-We will add the comment form to the product page only.
-Which has the route id productView.
-You can check it by navigating to the catalog module at @evershop/evershop/src/modules/catalog/pages/frontStore
+We want to add our comment form to the product detail page, which has the route ID productView.
+You can verify this by examining the catalog module at @evershop/evershop/src/modules/catalog/pages/frontStore.

 ./extensions